zach102824/Modulated-time-evolution-MTE-and-QAOA/README.md

 For the 12-site optimization, the calculation was performed on Google Cloud Platform (GCP) with GPU support, using either the PyTorch or JAX package.
 The optimization was executed on a single Nvidia V100 (16GB) GPU, with the runtime typically completed within a day.

+Note that the jaxlib version must correspond to the existing CUDA installation you wish to use.
+Please refer to the JAX documentation for more details.
 To maximize speed, it's recommended to run the code on a cloud service like Google Colab or a similar platform, ensuring the use of the latest CUDA-compatible Python packages.

 Citation: [![DOI](https://zenodo.org/badge/851833242.svg)](https://zenodo.org/doi/10.5281/zenodo.13763653)